ONE WORLD ROASTERS

 Region: Tarrazu, Costa Rica

-Asociación de Familias Orgánicas de los Cerros Caraigres (AFAORCA) is a co-op in the Tarrazu region of Costa Rica that has been producing Fair Trade Organic coffee for over 20 years with just under 1,000 bags of coffee sold.
+Asociación de Familias Orgánicas de los Cerros Caraigres (AFAORCA) is a co-op in the Tarrazu region of Costa Rica that has been producing Fair Trade specialty coffee for over 20 years with just under 1,000 bags of coffee sold.

 The co-op is composed of over 32 families that mostly produce coffee at 4,900 ft above sea level.
 The farm attributes its great-tasting coffees to the distinct types they grow — Caturra and Typica.